-- Stationery: Casa and Elementary students are asked to bring a small stationery pouch with the following: pencil, eraser, sharpener, pencil colors (12 colors is enough), white work mat (plain, size of bath towel), small ruler (Elementary only).
+- Stationery: Casa, Elementary and Secondary students are asked to bring a small stationery pouch with the following: pencil, eraser, sharpener, pencil colors (12 colors is enough), white work mat (plain, size of bath towel), small ruler (Elementary only).
 If child does not have these materials and would like to request the teachers to arrange for this, we are happy to and will charge the items to the student’s deposit.
 Secondary students will get a list of stationery from their teachers.

 - Please be sure to label ALL items with your child’s name to reduce the risk of loss or mix up.

 In the case that a student loses both face masks while at school, the school will offer the student a spare face mask for the rest of the day.